-Land and construction work in progress are not depreciated as it is deemed to have an infinite life.
+Land is not depreciated as it is deemed to have an infinite life.
+Construction work-inprogress is not depreciated unless the asset is completed, reclassified and ready for use.
 The asset' residual values and useful lives are revised and adjusted if appropriate, at each reporting date.
 Where the carrying amount of an asset is greater than its estimated recoverable amount, it is written down immediately to its recoverable amount.